Lifetime ISA guide

-Previously, the difference between a regular savings account and an ISA was that you’d be required to pay tax on the interest you receive on anything saved in a regular savings account each year, whereas ISAs were accounts that were exempt from tax (provided that you stick to the rules – more on that later).
+Previously, the appeal of an ISA was that you’d be required to pay tax on the interest earned in a regular savings account, whereas ISAs were exempt from tax (provided that you stick to the rules – more on that later).

-However, since 6 April 2016 basic-rate tax payers (that's anyone earning less than £46,350 per year) have been able to earn up to £1,000 interest in any savings account without having to pay any tax on it.
+However, now basic-rate taxpayers (anyone earning less than £50,270 per year) can earn up to £1,000 of interest each year across all of their accounts without having to pay any tax.

-If you're not interested in using the LISA to buy a property, it can also be used for thinking super long term as a retirement fund (more on that below).
+And, if you're not interested in using the LISA to buy a property, it can also be used as a retirement fund (more on that below).

-Lifetime ISAs are a great saving option for anyone who is thinking about securing their future, as this is often a big worry for students and grads.
+Clearly, Lifetime ISAs are a great saving option for anyone who is thinking about securing their future – and that includes students and graduates.

-Preparing yourself for buying your first home or thinking long term about retirement might sound a little crazy to you right now, but it’s worth remembering that saving takes time, so it’s good to start thinking about this stuff as early as you can.
+Preparing to buy your first home or thinking about retirement might sound a little crazy to you right now, but remember that saving takes time.
+As such, it’s good to start thinking about this stuff as early as you can.

-- You find you normally have a bit left over after student loan payments come through, but normally just put it in a savings account or treat yourself to something nice
+- You find you normally have a bit left over after Maintenance Loan payments come through, but normally just put it in a savings account or treat yourself to something nice.

-- You’re thinking about buying your first home within the next ten years
+- You’re thinking about buying your first home within the next 10 years.

 - You’d like to become self-employed after uni, so might not have a pension scheme.